 - You have marketing metrics and reporting in place that tie to overall business goals.

-- Your in-house marketing team is more productive than ever.
+- Your in-house marketing team is more productive.

-- Your sales team actually thinks that marketing is *helping* them.
+- Your outside sales team actually thinks that marketing is *helping* them.

 - You are spending more wisely, focusing on marketing projects that drive real results.